kbdharun/CPP-Programs-for-students/README.md

 - Ubuntu: `sudo apt install build-essential`
 - Fedora: `sudo dnf install g++`
-- Most distros bundle gcc and g++ by default.
+- Most distros bundle gcc and g++ by default, so a seperate installation isn't required.

 ### Compiling a CPP program in g++